Myanmar: Economy

 Both China and India have attempted to strengthen ties with the government for economic benefit in the early 2010s.
-Many Western nations, including the United States and Canada, and the European Union, historically imposed investment and trade sanctions on Myanmar.
+Many Western nations, including the United States and Canada, and the European Union, have historically imposed investment and trade sanctions on Myanmar.
 The United States and European Union eased most of their sanctions in 2012.
 From May 2012 to February 2013, the United States began to lift its economic sanctions on Myanmar "in response to the historic reforms that have been taking place in that country."
 Foreign investment comes primarily from China, Singapore, the Philippines, South Korea, India, and Thailand.
 The military has stakes in some major industrial corporations of the country (from oil production and consumer goods to transportation and tourism).